Installer

 • Ask if you want to keep or remove config files and logs

-See macos/UNINSTALL.md for manual uninstallation instructions.
+See macos/UNINSTALL.mdarrow-up-right for manual uninstallation instructions.

 Windows